bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + ellipse

   This return a path expressing an ellipse.
-The syntax is:
+The syntax is following.
+  The fourth argument is the rotation in degrees, in counterclockwise rotation.

   ```
+  path b = &ellipse(&center,xradius,yradius)
-  path b = &ellipse(center,xradius,yradius)
+  path b = &ellipse(&center,xradius,yradius,rotation)
   ```

 + rectangle